Overview

 Each ATL crewmember on a show is required to prepare materials to present to the faculty committee:

-1. The Director sends a PDF of the screenplay to the Filmmaking I instructors, before noon on the day prior to your prep.
+- The Director posts a PDF of the final revised screenplay to the appropriate show channel on Teams before noon on the day prior to your prep so the Filmmaking I instructors can review them.

-2. The Director, in collaboration with their Producer and Director of Photography, creates a setup schedule and prepares copies for each faculty member at the prep.
+- The Director, in collaboration with their Producer and Director of Photography, creates a setup schedule and posts that document in the Teams show channel so the Faculty can access it at the prep.

-3. The Director creates visuals for their presentation, which should include: examples to show tone and key moments; headshots and casting considerations; and examples of key production design, such as the looks of settings, characters, and important props.
-(You may use the Pecha Kucha presentation from the Professional Communication Course as a basis for this.)
+- The Director creates visuals for their presentation, which should include: examples to show tone and key moments; headshots and casting considerations; and examples of key production design, such as the looks of settings, characters, and important props.

 At the prep